stephenjude/extended-artisan-commands/README.md

 ### Default Namespaces
  - All interfaces are generated under the `App/Contracts` namespace.
  - All traits are generated under the `App/Traits` namespace.
+ - All enums are generated under the `App/Enums` namespace.
  - Classes and abstract classes are generated under the `App` namespace.

 Default namespaces can be configured inside the package config file.